* Boeing seeking tax incentives and new 8-year labor

 Democrat, cautioned it could take weeks to pass a transportation

 revenue package that would likely rely on a gasoline tax

 It was not immediately clear whether Boeing views swift

 passage of a transportation package as a prerequisite to

-million square feet of new facilities in the Puget Sound area.
+facilities in the Puget Sound area.